 A sports-based education teaches teamwork, problem-solving skills, offers physical health benefits, and goes out of the classroom to engage and educate students.

-Both curriculum types promote self-esteem and confidence, relieves academic pressures and in turn, transfers determination and goal-setting abilities to the classroom.
+Both curriculum types promote self-esteem and confidence, relieve academic pressures, and in turn, transfer determination and goal-setting abilities to the classroom.

-In today’s generation, it also helps parents are more open and supportive of their children’s aspiration and passion in the arts and sports.
+In today’s generation, it also helps parents are more open and supportive of their children’s aspirations and passion for the arts and sports.
 This is a noticeable contrast to those of a decade ago.